Nottommy11/Nottommy11.github.io/README.md

 - [ ] Automatically get a thumbnail of a saved todo and allow the user to change that thumbnail
 - [ ] Store data in a database
 - [ ] Load todos from bookmarks of chosen browser
+- [ ] Display search results as two columns: Tabs and then Todos
+- [ ] Filter search results based on link type
+- [ ] Autofill the name from other websites besides YouTube
+- [ ] Get a preview of the website from the link to display in the todo
+- [ ] Make the website prettier

 ---